 Investment-linked Insurance Policies are ideal for young professionals who are on a budget because they get to taste the best of both worlds.
 However, the lower budget does not necessarily mean great that an investment was a good plan.

-When finding out how many units your allotted premium can buy, you will know if you think your premium are enough or if you still have to add more money.
+When finding out how many units your allotted premium can buy, you will know if you think your premium is enough or if you still have to add more money.
 Also, this will give you more leg room to work on your other investments.
 You will know better how to mix and match different investment vehicles.

 How many units can I buy with my premium top-ups?